-In some circumstances, schools may apply to the Authority seeking permission for a student to remain in the Foundation course/s.
+In some circumstances, schools may apply to the Authority seeking permission for a student to remain in the Foundation course/s by completing the Application for exemption from enrolment eligibility criteria for Foundation units - Form C available on the Forms page of the Authority website.

 Applications will be sent to the Data Services team for approval by the Assistant Executive Director - Examinations, Certification and Testing.
 The Authority will conduct an audit of enrolments in Foundation course units undertaken in conjunction with school grading reviews for other courses where evidence of a significant increase in enrolments signals a possible school misuse of the enrolment process.
+Students enrolled in CARE schools are permitted to remain enrolled in Foundation courses.

-To assist schools to identify which Year 11 students must change their enrolments (due to demonstrating the minimum standard of literacy and/or numeracy for the WACE), schools will need to generate the Foundation course eligibility report - CSE188.
+To assist schools to identify which Year 11 students must change their enrolments (due to demonstrating the minimum standard of literacy and/or numeracy for the WACE), schools will need to generate the Foundation course eligibility report CSE188 in SIRS.